AishwaryJain07/Django_Apps/README.md

 -> Clone this Repository on your Local System using "git clone https://github.com/AishwaryJain07/Django_Apps.git"

 -> In the Bash (on windows) / Terminal (on Linux), Browse the folder containing this cloned Repository and Run "python manage.py runserver" to run the app .

+-> In case you find issues in saving the Tasks, Try to run "python manage.py clearsessions" to r=delete the cached data.

+-> Go on and Add your Tasks Happily and Achieve Them.